Falling Up (band): Independent reunion and Your Sparkling Death Cometh (2010–12)

-On October 22, 2010, the band updated their MySpace page with information that new music was "in the works."
+On October 22, 2010, the band updated their MySpace page with information that new music was "in the works".
 The website FallingUpLives.com was then launched, followed by a Kickstarter campaign.
-Jessy explained on the website that the reason for the breakup was due to the band members wanting to explore other musical endeavors and the fact the BEC did not support the band's ideas for future releases.
-Jessy also stated that the band members did not feel comfortable about ending Falling Up so abruptly, leading to their decision to return making music, independently this time.
+Jessy explained on the website that the breakup was due to the band members wanting to explore other musical endeavors and the fact the BEC did not support the band's ideas for future releases.
+Jessy also stated that the band members felt uncomfortable ending Falling Up so abruptly, leading to their decision to return making music, independently this time.

 On January 21, 2011, Falling Up's Kickstarter campaign for their new album ended, having raised $13,665, more than their goal of $10,000.
-Rewards for the campaign included an exclusive download of two of Falling Up's demo songs, "Phantasm" and "Monster Blood," both of which were tracks cut from their "Captiva" album, an exclusive T-shirt, signed copies of the new record, and cover songs performed by the band.
-The new record began recording on February 9, 2011, with Jessy Ribordy saying that the album would be released in June of 2011.
+Rewards for the campaign included an exclusive download of two of Falling Up's demo songs, "Phantasm" and "Monster Blood", both of which were tracks cut from their Captiva album, an exclusive T-shirt, signed copies of the new record, and cover songs performed by the band.
+The new record began recording on February 9, 2011, with Ribordy saying that the album would be released in June of 2011.
 On March 18, 2011, the band's website was updated with a logo displaying Your Sparkling Death Cometh, and a release date of June 2011.
 Shortly after, the band confirmed on their Facebook page that "Your Sparkling Death Cometh" would be the title of the upcoming album.

-On May 25, 2011, Falling Up released the first single for Your Sparkling Death Cometh, Blue Ghost, on their ReverbNation page.
-On June 1, 2011, Falling Up released the second single, Diamnds also on their ReverbNation page.
-The two singles were generally well-received, with "Diamnds" being in the Top 20 most requested songs on ChristianRock.net during its first week.
+On May 25, 2011, Falling Up released the first single for Your Sparkling Death Cometh, "Blue Ghost", on their ReverbNation page.
+On June 1, 2011, Falling Up released the second single, "Diamnds", also on their ReverbNation page.
+The two singles were generally well received, with "Diamnds" being a center point.
 Although not officially released until June 28, Your Sparkling Death Cometh reportedly arrived to those who had pre-ordered the album as early as June 23.
-WhenYour Sparkling Death Cometh was released on June 28, 2011, the album generally received very favorable reviews from critics.
+When Your Sparkling Death Cometh was released on June 28, 2011, the album generally received very favorable reviews from critics.
 It was cited as being exceptionally creative, with a strong focus on originality and composure.
-Jesus Freak Hideout gave the album five out of five possible stars, as did New Release Tuesday.
-CM Addict gave it a slightly lower score of 8.5/10, citing that a couple of tracks "are just so-so."